iAbhishek91/algorithm-using-js/problems/00b-hash-tables.md

 ## Collision

-when hash function outputs same hash for two different data. hash table are then extended using **link list** (or other ways) automatically.
+when hash function outputs same hash for two different data. hash table are then extended using **link list** (or other ways, refer collision resolution) automatically.

 Collision will effect performance, both for read and write.